Liberia's last two Ebola patients recover, leave hospital

 Liberian medical workers are still grappling to explain how Ebola re-emerged in Liberia more than two months after it was declared free of the virus by the World Health Organization.

-Resurgent cases in Liberia, possibly transmitted sexually by survivors, has cast doubt on the current policy of labelling a country Ebola-free after 42 days.
-(Reporting by James Giahyue; Additional reporting and writing by Emma Farge; editing by Ralph Boulton)
+Resurgent cases in Liberia, possibly transmitted sexually by survivors, has cast doubt on the current policy of labeling a country Ebola-free after 42 days.

+Reporting by James Giahyue; Additional reporting and writing by Emma Farge; editing by Ralph Boulton